ThanhBinhTran/Computer_Engineering_Projects_HCMUT/README.md

 * Resource: [github link](https://github.com/ntpt7921/Verilog_UDP_TCP)

 ## Door Opening using Facial Recognition
-This project demonstrates how open a door using Facial Recognition. mediapipe is used for tracking and drawing password charactor which is digits and leters.
-Tesseract is used for hand-writen drawning recognition.
-Telegram also is used for sending alert as well as logging the access.
+This project demonstrates how to open a door using Facial Recognition.
+Mediapipe is used for tracking and drawing password character which is digits and letters.
+Tesseract is used for hand-written drawing recognition.
+Telegram also is used for sending alerts as well as logging the access.

 <img src="https://github.com/ThanhBinhTran/Computer_Engineering_Projects_HCMUT/blob/master/img_preview/Door_Opening_using_Facial_Recognition.png" width="500" alt="Door Opening using Facial Recognition">